Dabhol

 Dabhol (Marathi pronunciation: [d̪aːbʱoɭ]), also known as Dabul, is a small seaport town in the Ratnagiri district of Maharashtra in India.
-It is located on the northern and southern sides of the Vashishthi river that later flows by Chiplun town.
+It is located on the northern and southern sides of the Vashishti River that later flows by the town of Chiplun.
 The Dabhol LNG power plant that had been set up by Enron is located on the southern side of Dabhol, between the villages of Veldur and Ranavi.